The Last Bike Race Before COVID – Togwotee Winter Classic

 My friend Susan, with whom I originally planned to ride, said she she was going to go slowly and that the weather report looked stellar for race day.
 It wasn’t really a decision but a gut feeling.
 I decided to do it.
 I couldn’t pass up a day of riding in the mountains with my friends.

 I wasn’t in race shape but it didn’t matter.
-I’ll say yes to anything that puts me in over my head.
+I wasn’t sure how my foot would do.
+I broke it 6 months earlier during radiation treatment and it was still tender.
+But that didn’t matter either.
+I’ll say yes to anything that gets me out on my bike with my friends.
 I’m not competitive but I like the camaraderie and the personal challenge of racing.
 And as someone once said, you win if you make it to the start line.

 I couldn’t hold back.
 After nine months of pain, fear, uncertainty, multiple setbacks, and clinical depression – I felt free.
 The trail was perfect, the sun was shining and the day stretched endless in front of me.